 The nascent industry’s rapid growth has also attracted significant investor interest in the past three years – McDonald’s, LA venture capitalist firm Upfront Ventures, and even Robert Downey Jr.’s Footprint Coalition have stakes in the market, having provided capital to drive further growth in the industry.

-Wissam Adli, the Managing Partner at VC firm Honey Capital, commented, “There is a massive opportunity for the right player to disrupt the USD 400 billion global animal feed market as conventional protein sources like soy and fishmeal put pressure on our natural resources and have reached the boundaries of sustainable production.”
+Wissam Adli, the Managing Partner at Hong Kong based, VC firm Honey Capital, commented, “There is a massive opportunity to disrupt the USD 400 billion global animal feed and pet food markets as conventional protein sources like soy and fishmeal put pressure on our natural resources and have reached the boundaries of sustainable production.”

 Leading French agritech firm Ynsect secured further Series C funding, bringing their total funding to USD 372 million – one of the largest investments in the industry.
 The company, which currently operates in Europe and Asia, has ambitions to build the largest insect farm in the world by 2022 and expand into the United States.

 Previously the largest raise was achieved by SA-based AgriProtein which was once dubbed as one of the “Top 10 Disruptors to Watch” by the Sunday Times.
-The firm raised nearly USD 123 million, focusing heavily on waste management as the core business, but there are rumours that it is struggling to ramp up production.
+The firm raised nearly USD 123 million, early on, focusing heavily on waste management as the core business, but came unstuck building a factory in California, where constructions costs got out of control.

 How Does Insect Farming Work?